GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 Simultaneously writing data to both GreptimeDB and InfluxDB is an effective strategy to prevent data loss during migration.
 When utilizing InfluxDB's [client libraries](#client-libraries), you can establish two client instances - one for GreptimeDB and another for InfluxDB.
 For information on how to write data to GreptimeDB using the InfluxDB line protocol, please refer to the [write data](#write-data) section.

 If you do not need all historical data, you can write data to both GreptimeDB and InfluxDB for a certain period of time to gather the necessary recent data.
 Afterward, stop writing to InfluxDB and continue only with GreptimeDB.
-If you need to migrate all historical data, please follow the steps below.
+If you need to migrate all historical data, please follow the next steps.

 ### Export data from InfluxDB v1 Server